 Global Volcanism Program | Image GVP-05331

-An ash plume rises above the eastern crater of the newly formed Ukinrek Maars on 6 April 1977.
-West Maar was formed during the initial days of the eruption that began on March 30.
+An ash plume erupts from eastern crater of the newly formed Ukinrek Maars on 6 April 1977.
+West Maar formed during the initial days of the eruption that began on 30 March.
 Three days later explosions began at East Maar, 600 m away.
 At the peak of the eruption ash plumes reached up to 6 km above the vent.
 On the 4th day of the eruption a lava dome appeared within East Maar.

 Photo by R. Russell, 1977 (Alaska Department of Fish and Game).